minadaoud/urlshortner/README.md

     http://localhost:8080/short-url
   ```
     4. To test the redirect endpoint, simply copy the short URL and paste it in your browser.

 - Note: You can always use your IDE to compile and run the application.

+## Deployment to the cloud

+- I have used Azure as my cloud solution.
+- To deploy the code to Azure, Azure-maven plugin is used. the full maven plugin is in the pom file.
+Please note that I
+  removed the subscription ID for security reasons.

 ## References